Reivaxmar/Dynamic-Marching-Cubes/README.md

 This project is the server program where it receives data from a 3D scanner and dynamically updates a 3D mesh with Marching Cubes.

+This program requires data to be sent via TCP, specifically point cloud data.
+For this purpose, a separate Swift application has been made, which sends point cloud data from the compatible iOS devices to this program.
+The Swift application can be found here: https://github.com/Reivaxmar/ios-point-cloud-sender.git.

-This project is part of my '_Treball de Recerca_', a project that must be done in Catalonia for graduating '_Batxillerat_' (last two high school years)
+This project is part of my '_Treball de Recerca_', a project that must be done in Catalonia for graduating from high school.

 ## Screenshots
 _Add screenshots..._